dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 ## Foreword

-You’ve picked up this book, so I assume you are a software professional.
-That’s good; so am I. And since I have your attention, let me tell you why I picked up this book.
+You've picked up this book, so I assume you are a software professional.
+That's good; so am I. And since I have your attention, let me tell you why I picked up this book.
 It all starts a short time ago in a place not too far away.
 Cue the curtain, lights and camera, Charley ….

 Several years ago I was working at a medium-sized corporation selling highly regulated products.
 You know the type; we sat in a cubicle farm in a three-story building, directors and up had private offices, and getting everyone you needed into the same room for a meeting took a week or so.

 We were operating in a very competitive market when the government opened up a new product.
 Suddenly we had an entirely new set of potential customers; all we had to do was to get them to buy our product.
 That meant we had to file by a certain deadline with the federal government, pass an assessment audit by another date, and go to market on a third date.

 Over and over again our management stressed to us the importance of those dates.
-A single slip and the government would keep us out of the market for a year, and if customers couldn’t sign up on day one, then they would all sign up with someone else and we’d be out of business.
-It was the sort of environment in which some people complain, and others point out that “pressure makes diamonds.”
+A single slip and the government would keep us out of the market for a year, and if customers couldn't sign up on day one, then they would all sign up with someone else and we'd be out of business.
+It was the sort of environment in which some people complain, and others point out that "pressure makes diamonds."

 I was a technical project manager, promoted from development.
 My responsibility was to get the web site up on go-live day, so potential customers could download information and, most importantly, enrollment forms.
-My partner in the endeavor was the business-facing project manager, whom I’ll call Joe.
-Joe’s role was to work the other side, dealing with sales, marketing, and the non-technical requirements.
-He was also the guy fond of the “pressure makes diamonds” comment.
+My partner in the endeavor was the business-facing project manager, whom I'll call Joe.
+Joe's role was to work the other side, dealing with sales, marketing, and the non-technical requirements.
+He was also the guy fond of the "pressure makes diamonds" comment.

-If you’ve done much work in corporate America, you’ve probably seen the finger-pointing, blamestorming, and work aversion that is completely natural.
+If you've done much work in corporate America, you've probably seen the finger-pointing, blamestorming, and work aversion that is completely natural.
 Our company had an interesting solution to that problem with Joe and me.

 A little bit like Batman and Robin, it was our job to get things done.
-I met with the technical team every day in a corner; we’d rebuild the schedule every single day, figure out the critical path, then remove every possible obstacle from that critical path.
-If someone needed software; we’d go get it.
-If they would “love to” configure the firewall but “gosh, it’s time for my lunch break,” we would buy them lunch.
+I met with the technical team every day in a corner; we'd rebuild the schedule every single day, figure out the critical path, then remove every possible obstacle from that critical path.
+If someone needed software; we'd go get it.
+If they would "love to" configure the firewall but "gosh, it's time for my lunch break," we would buy them lunch.
 If someone wanted to work on our configuration ticket but had other priorities, Joe and I would go talk to the supervisor.

 Then the manager.